-Wall sign means a sign with messages or copy erected parallel to and attached to or painted on the outside the wall of a building or mansard and extending not more than six inches from the wall.
-Wall signs painted on the outside surface of a building exterior of the building or through the use of alternatives to paint such as vinyl or similar materials are prohibited.
+Wall sign means a sign with messages or copy erected parallel to and attached to the wall of a building and extending not more than six inches from the wall, or painted on the outside of the building or mansard.
+Murals are considered wall signs.